EvanDotPro/zf2-sandbox/docs/module-tutorial.md

 The modules we're going to be installing are:

 * **[User](https://github.com/EvanDotPro/zf2-user-module)** - A very simple user registration/authentication module I created.
 It provides bare bones controllers/actions/views/models/mappers/services to allow users to register and sign into a given site.
-* **[EdpCommon](https://github.com/EvanDotPro/zf2-edp-common)** - This is a module that very simply provides base model and mapper abstract classes that are used by my User module.
-I split this off into a separate module mainly to have a simple example of module dependencies; but also because it makes maintaining these abstract classes easier if I end up using them in a bunch of modules.
 * **[Guestbook](https://github.com/EvanDotPro/zf2-guestbook-module)** - We'll also install Matthew's Guestbook module from his [zf-quickstart](https://github.com/weierophinney/zf-quickstart) project.
 I broke it off into a separate repo for easy of installation for this guide.

-In all, you'll have 5 modules installed (technically 7 if you count [Zf2Mvc](https://github.com/EvanDotPro/zf2/tree/prototype/mvc-module/modules/Zf2Mvc) and [Zf2Module](https://github.com/EvanDotPro/zf2/tree/prototype/mvc-module/modules/Zf2Module)) and a site that allows for user registration and authentication (via MySQL), as well as a functional guestbook (via SQLite)!
+In all, you'll have 4 modules installed (technically 6 if you count [Zf2Mvc](https://github.com/EvanDotPro/zf2/tree/prototype/mvc-module/modules/Zf2Mvc) and [Zf2Module](https://github.com/EvanDotPro/zf2/tree/prototype/mvc-module/modules/Zf2Module)) and a site that allows for user registration and authentication (via MySQL), as well as a functional guestbook (via SQLite)!

 ## Let's begin!